InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 There are two main contexts in which a TC String can be created:

-*   **Global** **(_by July 31st 2021, CMPs must update their configuration so that they no longer make use of global scope.
-Therefore CMPs must only read or write TC Strings in a service-specific context on the website that the user has visited and the CMP user interface must no longer make any reference to global scope consent.
-From Sept 1st 2021, Global Scope strings will be considered invalid_)** - A TC String in this context is saved globally and is shared by CMPs running on sites across the web; When stored globally, they must <span style="text-decoration:underline;">NOT</span> contain [Publisher restrictions](#what-are-publisher-restrictions) or a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment but they may contain a _**[DisclosedVendors](#disclosed-vendors-oob)**_ segment.
 *   **Service-specific** - A  TC String in this context is only used by the site(s) or app(s) on which it is running.
 One is created for every user on a given site/app or group of sites/apps.
 They may contain [Publisher restrictions](#what-are-publisher-restrictions), a _**[Publisher TC](#publisher-purposes-transparency-and-consent)**_ segment and an _**[AllowedVendors](#allowed-vendors-oob)**_ segment.

 CMPs must be set up to operate in either a service-specific or global configuration.
 If a Publisher-operated CMP declares that the personal data processing purpose is, for example, on this site and on other sites or apps where third-party companies also operate, then the scope is global and that TC String is used and stored in a global context.